joemoose/dungeoneers.d20/docs/appendix-h.md

 A typical mount must check morale when it first encounters a ferocious creature and whenever it or its rider is attacked.

 - If the mount has no rider, it checks morale against its WIL attribute score.
-- If the mount has a rider, the rider describes how they attempt to control their mount and makes the appropriate attribute check using the rider’s attribute scores rather than the mounts.
+- If the mount has a rider, the rider describes how they attempt to control their mount and makes a relevant attribute check using the rider’s attribute scores rather than the mounts.

 A *fearless* mount, or one explicitly trained for war, checks morale only when its HP is reduced to zero or when its rider is slain or suffers critical damage while in the saddle.